tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of children's health.
-Furthermore, small elements of these devices have the potential to complicate diagnosis when they are in the body.
+• Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
+Furthermore, tiny parts of these products are able to be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.